Louismac/dorothy/README.md

 ### [Alpha Background](examples/trails.py)

-Add a second argument to the `an.background()` to draw a transparent background and make trails
+Use an alpha layer and a translucent rectangle (instead of a opaque background) and make trails

 ### [Grid](examples/grid.py)